(a) A person commits the crime of murder in the second degree if

 As used in this chapter, the term:

-(37) “Mother-infant program” means a residential program designed to serve the needs of juvenile mothers or expectant juvenile mothers who are committed as delinquents, which is operated or contracted by the department.
+(34) “Mother-infant program” means a residential program designed to serve the needs of juvenile mothers or expectant juvenile mothers who are committed as delinquents, which is operated or contracted by the department.
 A mother-infant program facility must be licensed as a child care facility under s.
-402.308 and must provide the services and support necessary to enable each juvenile mother committed to the facility to provide for the needs of her infants who, upon agreement of the mother, may accompany them in the program.
+402.308 and must provide the services and support necessary to enable each juvenile mother committed to the facility to provide for the needs of her infants who, upon agreement of the mother, may accompany her in the program.

 This chapter shall be known and may be cited as the "Georgia Street Gang Terrorism and Prevention Act."